-On the morning of Friday 2nd August 2019, OnSite received an emergency call from Kier (on behalf of the Canal and River Trust) asking for us to attend Toddbrook Reservoir and join the team looking to protect the residents of Whaley Bridge, Furness Vale and New Mills from a potential catastrophic dam failure.
+In August 2019, OnSite received an emergency call from Kier (on behalf of the Canal and River Trust) asking for us to attend Toddbrook Reservoir and join the team looking to protect the residents of Whaley Bridge, Furness Vale and New Mills from a potentially catastrophic dam failure.
 We immediately dispatched specialist teams and equipment from across our national operations, to support the multi-agency engineering design team.

 Over the next 48 hours, the RAF airdropped 525 tonnes of aggregate onto the spillway to help secure it.
 In between drops, OnSite secured the bags of aggregate into place using grout and foam-concrete to ensure maximum contact between the added weight and the face of the dam.
 Our teams worked tirelessly, day and night, over that weekend to get the job done in a challenging, dangerous environment.
 Teams remained on standby until residents were able to return to their homes on 7th August.